Starting a new job

 Tip!

 Keep your retirement savings invested for their real purpose - to provide you with income when you're no longer working.
-Avoid withdrawing cash from your savings when you change jobs.
+Avoid withdrawing cash from your savings pot during the year and when you change jobs.

 Find out more about your retirement savings options as you prepare to start your new job